Friends of Ngong Road

 Alumni Stories

-Lydia is a Call Center Attendant at Zuku Kenya Limited and is Looking Ahead to Graduate School
+Lydia, a Call Center Attendant at Zuku Kenya Limited is Looking Ahead to Graduate School

 A Chinese proverb states “A Journey of a Thousand Miles Begins with a Single Step”.
-This is the story of Lydia, born in the sprawling slums of Kawangware where she could not imagine that she would be a college graduate.
+This is the story of Lydia, she could not imagine that she would be a college graduate.

 Thanks to Friends of Ngong Road and Ngong Road Children’s Foundation, she was paired with a sponsor who was instrumental in her success.
-Her school fees were fully paid from primary school through university, including necessary school supplies.
+The program fully paid her school fees from primary school through university, including necessary school supplies.
 This generous support made her work even harder to achieve good grades.

 At 23 years old she prides herself not just for having attained a BS in Economics and Finance but also for being among the few girls in her neighborhood that have transformed their life in this way.
 Her transformational journey has just started as Lydia now works as a call center attendant at Zuku Kenya Limited, a fiber optic company.
 Her future aspirations include earning a master’s degree so she can pursue better job opportunities.

-Bernard is an Operations Associate at Karibu Loo Limited
+Bernard works as an Operations Associate at Karibu Loo Limited.

 Bernard is one of our graduates who currently works at Karibu Loo Limited as an Operations Associate, after completing a driving course.
 He is grateful for how far he has come and is now on the right path to transforming his life.
 His story is that of persistence and demonstrating a spirit of not giving up.

 He was raised by his aunt, since his mother was in poor health, which made it impossible for her to be involved in his upbringing.
-Unlike many children, he had a lot of challenges which caused him to enroll in school at an older age than is normal.
-He and eight of his family members lived in a single-room home, where it was impossible to get any privacy, something that he treasured.
-Every time he went back to boarding school he had a sense of relief.
+Unlike many children, he had a lot of challenges which caused him to enroll in school at an older age than normal.

-Brian is a Sales Associate at Platinum Credit Limited
+Brian works as a Sales Associate at Platinum Credit Limited.

 While he was sponsored, he gained various skills that helped him develop as a whole person.
 The life skills learned during school holidays and at camp encourage him to pursue leadership roles in both secondary and post-secondary school.
 The computer skills he developed through our program have been essential in his journey to acquiring a job.
-He completed his diploma in Entrepreneurship Development from The Eldoret Polytechnic and currently works as a Sales Associate at Platinum Credit Limited.
-Even though he’s only been there for a month, he’s already able to understand key marketing tips and handle queries from clients.
+He completed his diploma in Entrepreneurship Development from The Eldoret Polytechnic.
+Currently works as a Sales Associate at Platinum Credit Limited.
+In just a month, he grasps marketing insights and manages client queries, showcasing remarkable proficiency and swift adaptation.

 September 18, 2021 By Kelvin Thuku 1 Comment